google/zetasql/docs/data-types.md

 </table>

 An ARRAY is an ordered list of zero or more elements of non-ARRAY values.
+Elements in an array must share the same type.

 ARRAYs of ARRAYs are not allowed.
 Queries that would produce an ARRAY of ARRAYs will return an error.
-Instead a STRUCT must be inserted between the ARRAYs using the `SELECT AS STRUCT` construct.
+Instead, a STRUCT must be inserted between the ARRAYs using the `SELECT AS STRUCT` construct.

 An empty ARRAY and a `NULL` ARRAY are two distinct values.
 ARRAYs can contain